MaskoFortwana/CyberArk-WebConnect/docs/Login-Implementation-Guide.md

 }
 ```

-This implementation guide provides the technical foundation for extending and customizing the ChromeConnect login automation system for specific use cases and environments.
+This implementation guide provides the technical foundation for extending and customizing the WebConnect login automation system for specific use cases and environments.